Skip to main content

 The earnings on investments held in a TFSA are tax-sheltered and do not have to be declared on your income tax.
 If you have losses on investments held in a TFSA, you cannot use them to offset investment gains.
 Withdrawals are non-taxable.
 They do not need to be included in your income and declared on your T1 General Income Tax Return (the form you complete to file your taxes every year).

-Registered Pension Plans (RPP)
+Registered Pension Plan (RPP)

 Many employers set up pension plans for their employees.
 There are two types.
-Defined Benefit (DB) plans promise to pay a set pension amount based on a formula including age, years of service, and earnings history.
+Defined Benefit (DB) plans promise to pay a set pension amount based on a formula that includes age, years of service, and earnings history.
 Most DB plans do not allow employee contributions.
 Defined Contribution (DC) plans provide pension benefits based solely on the contributions and investment earnings.
 Many DC plans do allow employee contributions.

-One nerdy warning: contributions to an RPP have an impact on RRSP contribution limits.
+It’s important to note that contributions to an RPP have an impact on RRSP contribution limits.
 RPP contributions are listed in box 20 on your T4 income slip and are declared on line 207 of your income tax return.

 Pension plans are governed by rules in the province the company is located (PEI does not currently have pension legislation).
 Federal employees or companies with employees in more than one province (multi-jurisdictional) have special rules.
 If you have questions about your employer pension plan, ask your human resources department or talk to your plan administrator.